|previous section||contents||next section|

 - Join Guild

 This button is available if you view a guild on the website while being logged in with an account that contains one or more invited characters.
-To join that guild simply click on the button, then select the character you would like to join the guild and confirm.
+To join that guild simply click on the button, then select the character you would like to join the guild and click on "Submit".

 - Edit Description